department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 ### Product Owner

+The Product Owner is a person who makes and prioritizes feature requests.
+This person is normally a part of VA/DEPO organization.
+The Product Owner is not directly involved in the PR Review process.
+The Product Manager makes a decision of whether the Product Owner should be brought in to review changes on the CI environment.

+### Product Manager

 The Product Manager is a person on the CMS team who works with the Product Owner on defining feature requests and priorities.
-The Product Manager can participate in the Code Review process and be brought in to review changes on the CI environment as specified in User Story Acceptance Criteria.
+The Product Manager can participate in the PR Review process and be brought in to review changes on the CI environment as specified in User Story Acceptance Criteria.
 The Code Owner will keep the Product Manager up to date on status.

 ## PR Review process

-1. A Pull Request is created in Github as a `draft`.
+1. A Pull Request is created in Github as a `Draft`.
 1. The PR Owner is set as the Assignee of the Pull Request.
-1. Add Code/Product team label.
+1. Add `Core Application Team` or `Product Team Support` label.
 1. The PR Owner will test the changes in CI.
 When the PR Owner is confident the changes are ready for review, the PR Owner will set the Pull Request to `Ready for Review`.
-1. If appropriate, the PR Owner will add one or multiple PR Reviews as reviewers on the Pull Request.
+1. PR Owner will request one or multiple PR Reviewers for the Pull Request as needed.
-1. If a change introduced by a Pull Request introduces an architectural change or a significant new feature, the Tech Lead will take the role as the PR Reviewer and a reviewers on the Pull Request.
+1. If a change introduced by a Pull Request introduces an architectural change or a significant new feature, the Tech Lead will take the role of the PR Reviewer on the Pull Request.
 1. PR Reviewer will look at the code and make comments/suggestions.
 1. PR Reviewer will test the code in the CI environment to make sure the request features are implemented and no other regressions exist.
 1. PR Reviewer will provide feedback on the Pull Request using the Review Changes feature.
-The feedback should be in a single review and not several individual comments on the Pull Request.
+Good feedback practice is to leave a single review and not several individual comments on the Pull Request.
 1. The PR Owner will provide changes requested by the Code Review and answer all questions.
-1. When PR Reviewer is satisfied the changes introduced by the Pull Request are of high quality, address the related issue and will not introduce new regressions, the Pull Request is approved.
+1. When PR Reviewer has identified that the changes introduced by the Pull Request are of high quality, address the related issue and will not introduce new regressions, the Pull Request is approved.
 1. The PR Owner merges the Pull Request.

 ## Automated Code Quality Review Tools